-- of hands.
-At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave his vote for or against that question.
-A signed ballot will be undertaken if a motion to take a signed ballot receives over 66% of a vote (Such a request shall be made before moving on to the next item of business on the agenda). - s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - t A councillor or a non-councillor with voting rights who has a disclosable - pecuniary interest or another interest as set out in the Council's code of conduct - in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter. - No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
-If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting. - v Full Council meetings shall commence at 7pm.
+r Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
+At the request of a councillor, the voting on any question shall be recorded so as to show whether each councillor present and voting gave their vote for or against that question.
+A signed ballot will be undertaken if a motion to take a signed ballot receives over 66% of a vote (Such a request shall be made before moving on to the next item of business on the agenda).

+- s The minutes of a meeting shall include an accurate record of the following: - i. the time and place of the meeting; - ii. the names of councillors who are present and the names of councillors who are absent; - iii. interests that have been declared by councillors and non-councillors with voting rights; - iv. the grant of dispensations (if any) to councillors and non-councillors with voting rights; - v. whether a councillor or non-councillor with voting rights left the meeting when matters that they held interests in were being considered; - vi. if there was a public participation session; and - vii. the resolutions made. - t A councillor or a non-councillor with voting rights who has a disclosable - pecuniary interest or another interest as set out in the Council's code of conduct - in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter. - u No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three. - v If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting. - w Full Council meetings shall commence at 7pm.
 A meeting shall not exceed a period of 2 hours.
-Should the meeting need to be extended, the Chair will seek permission of the meeting for an agreed extension in order to complete the meeting.
+Should the meeting need to be extended, the Chair will seek permission of the meeting for an agreed extension to complete the meeting.

-4. Committees and sub-committees
+4 Committees and sub-committees